 Tapeworms do not typically cause clinical signs in dogs or cats.
-The most common tapeworm that our companions are infected with is caused from eating a flea.
+The most common tapeworm that our companions are infected with is caused from eating an adult flea.
 Pets most likely ingest the flea from self-grooming.
 Tapeworms are long, flat segmented worms that attach to the intestinal wall of the host animal.
 Each segment is called a proglottid and usually that is what owner’s notice when it is passed through the stool.
-The segments that you may see are described a “white rice-like worms” even though they are only one segment of the much larger adult.
+The segments that you may see are described a “white rice-like worms that sometimes move” even though they are only one segment of the much larger adult.
 Again, these intestinal worms do not generally cause a pet to become ill, but they are unsightly to say the least!
 Usually these worms are diagnosed from visual description or exam.
 Typically, they cannot be seen on a fecal float.
-A pill is given to treat for this parasite but a topical maybe prescribed for some cats.
+A pill is given to treat for this parasite but a topical treatment may be prescribed for some cats.